Last Updated on May 7, 2022 by Sorin Petroj

-In this post, we decided to present you with the most important table tennis rules as short and understandable to not sound like a boring list of rules.
+In this post, we decided to present you with the essential table tennis rules as short and understandable to not sound like a boring list of rules.

 Do you want to play table tennis for fun, or are you still interested in specific rules in matches?

-Several rules have changed over a period of time, so it is essential to know which ones apply today.
+Several rules have changed over a while, so it is essential to know which ones apply today.
 If you live in or near Salt Lake City, you can learn the rules in practice at this beautiful Table Tennis Club – SLCTT.

 Table Tennis Scoring

 Sets are played up to 11 points.
-In case of a tie break (that is if the result is 10:10), the game doesn’t stop until one player wins two points in a row.
+In case of a tie break (if the result is 10:10), the game doesn’t stop until one player wins two points in a row.
 With a score of 10:10, players serve in a way one serves each.

-Generally, games are played best 3 of 5 games, with most competitive tournaments (usually semi-finals and finals) are played best 4 of 7.
+Generally, the best 3 of 5 games are played, with most competitive tournaments (usually semi-finals and finals) being played best in 4 of 7.

-There are several options for when the ball hits the edge of the table.
+There are several options for when the ball hits the table’s edge.

-An important dilemma about the edge of the table
+An essential dilemma about the edge of the table

-If the ball goes to the side or next to the net (the ball doesn’t go over the net) and hits the edge of the opponent’s table, you might lose the point because the ball’s bounce is the most important in this situation.
+If the ball goes to the side or next to the net (the ball doesn’t go over the net) and hits the edge of the opponent’s table, you might lose the point because the ball’s bounce is the most important.

-In this case, the direction that the ball bounces off the edge determines who wins the point.
-If the ball bounces upwards off the edge (regardless of the angle), then it’s your point.
-However, if the ball drops off the edge, you lose the point.
+In this case, the direction the ball bounces off the edge determines who wins the point.
+If the ball bounces upwards off the edge (regardless of the angle), it’s your point.
+However, you lose the point if the ball drops off the edge.
 Both examples are given in the picture below.

 If the ball cracks at the contact with your paddle, the point is continuously repeated.
 This rule did not exist before, so you should know that this is a novelty in table tennis.